Fleet Platform API

 | READ vs WRITE | Keys are READ (query only) or WRITE (can create and change carts, users, devices, and validate carts).
 Mutations without WRITE return INSUFFICIENT_SCOPE. |

-| Rate limits | Production: up to 100 requests per minute per API credential.
-Sandbox: up to 300 per minute per credential.
-Counting uses a 1-minute sliding window; responses may include standard RateLimit-* headers.
-If Fleet’s rate-limit service is unavailable, you may receive 503 with a short retry message—see Authentication & scopes. |
+| Rate limits | Production: up to 100 requests/minute per credential.
+Sandbox: up to 300 requests/minute per credential.
+Uses a 1-minute window and may return RateLimit-* headers.
+If the limiter backend is unavailable, API may return 503. |

 Where to start